-Portions of the Amazon rainforest were on fire in August 2019.
+A portion of the Amazon was on fire in August 2019.

 In August 2019, a photograph supposedly showing smoke billowing up from a section of the Amazon rainforest went viral on social media along with the claim that the tropical jungle had been burning for weeks: